thevuong/next15-filterlist/STEPS.md

 - CLS: Managed 0-0.1 since my skeletons are good, but not perfect and will often be hard to obtain with dynamically sized content.
 - INP: check with search: very good since minimal JS and no long tasks, responsive page, no uncanny valley since default elements.
 Same as before pretty much.

-## Improve Speed Index and UX with Partial Pre-rendering
+## Improve Speed Index with Partial Pre-rendering

 - We can still improve the speed.
 Show project details in layout.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.